are you in?

 I cannot even remember how long it took me to get my first sale from my website, but once it started, it did keep chugging along.
 I grew this online business, which was based exclusively around my course to the point where it made about 6-figures a year.

 I’ve earned from online courses for nearly that entire time (that’s almost 20 years).
-Based on my experience, I’m in the position to give you some best practices on how to start selling and scaling your online learning business too.
+Based on my experience, I’m in the position to give you some best practices on how to sell courses online.

 Table of Contents

-There are a few keys to selling your online course.
+There are a few keys to selling online courses.
 For one, you need to find your ideal customers.
 For another, you need to build up your brand (ideally well before you plan to launch).
-Finally, you'll need to start offering your course on your platform.
+Finally, you’ll need to start offering your course on your platform.

 Find Ideal Customers